-This study aims to identify the relationship between product innovation and lifestyle on brand trust, customer satisfaction and repurchase intention at Pizza Hut Restaurants in the West Jakarta area.
-The population in this study were all Pizza Hut Restaurant customers in the West Jakarta area.
+This study aims to determine the effect of product innovation and lifestyle on brand trust, customer satisfaction and repurchase intentions at Pizza Hut Restaurants in the West Jakarta area.
+The population in this study were all customers of Pizza Hut Restaurants in the West Jakarta area.
 This study involved 230 respondents who were collected using questionnaire distribution with purposive sampling technique.
-The requirement for purposive sampling is that customers have visited Pizza Hut Restaurants in the West Jakarta Area, at least twice.
 Data analysis was carried out using Structural Equation Modeling (SEM) with the help of Smart-PLS software.
-The results of this study indicate a significant influence between product innovation on brand trust, customer satisfaction and repurchase intention.
-In addition, lifestyle also influences and has a significant impact on brand trust, customer satisfaction and repurchase interest.
-Brand trust has a significant influence on customer satisfaction.
-Customer satisfaction also has a significant impact on repurchase intention.
-As a result, it is important to maintain trust in consumers in an effort to improve purchasing decisions.
-Therefore, it is important to maintain brand trust and satisfaction in an effort to increase repurchase interest.
-Because the higher the level of customer trust and satisfaction with a brand, the higher their interest in making repeat purchases.
+The results of this study indicate that product innovation has a positive and significant effect on brand trust, customer satisfaction and repurchase intentions.
+In addition, lifestyle also has a positive and significant effect on brand trust, customer satisfaction and repurchase intentions.
+Brand trust has a positive and significant influence on customer satisfaction.
+Customer satisfaction has a positive and significant influence on repurchase intentions.
+Thus, product innovation and lifestyle play an important role in efforts to create brand trust, increase customer satisfaction and encourage customer repurchase intentions.

-In the era of globalization and intensifying business competition, management plays a crucial role in facing challenges and capitalizing on opportunities in various business sectors.
-One of the integral aspects of successful management is effective marketing.
-Marketing is a very important aspect in achieving the success and growth of a business.
+In the era of globalization and intensifying business competition, management plays a crucial role in meeting challenges and capitalising on opportunities.
+One integral aspect of successful management is effective marketing, which is critical to business success and growth.
 One sector that continues to experience dynamic growth and change is the restaurant business.
-Business competition in the restaurant industry is very fierce, effective marketing strategies are key in winning the hearts and minds of consumers.
-Therefore, management must develop an effective marketing strategy in order to win the competition in the restaurant industry that has similar competitors with similar products.
-Given that these competitors offer similar products, companies need to find elements of difference so that their products do not look the same as those offered by competitors.
-In this case, product innovation is key, where companies must continue to develop innovative products as a differentiating element.
-In addition, companies also need to follow the development of trending lifestyles in society as part of an effective marketing strategy.
-Companies that can attract and retain customers will be ahead of the competition in the restaurant industry.
-To ensure business continuity, customer satisfaction and repurchase intention are very important.
+Effective marketing strategies are key to winning the hearts and minds of consumers.
+Management must strategise in order to compete competitively in the restaurant industry that sells similar products.
+Given that competitors offer similar products, companies need to find differentiating elements through product innovation.
+In addition, companies also need to follow the development of consumer lifestyles as part of the marketing strategy.
+Companies that are able to attract and retain customers will excel in the competition.
+Brand trust, customer satisfaction, and repurchase intention are key factors that need to be considered to ensure business continuity.
 Repurchase intention is the desire of consumers to repurchase the same goods or services from the same company.
 This desire is influenced by consumer assessments of their experiences in making previous transactions (Hellier et al., 2003).

 Customer satisfaction is the main goal of every company.
-Because customer satisfaction will increase company profits and build good relationships with consumers.
-Therefore, companies need to understand the needs and desires of consumers and focus on customer satisfaction.
+Because customer satisfaction will increase company profits and build good relationships with customers.
+Therefore, companies need to understand customer needs and wants and focus on customer satisfaction.
 Because, customer satisfaction is a key factor that can drive product or service performance beyond what is expected by customers.
-Customer satisfaction is the satisfaction felt by consumers after using a service or product (Buttle & Maklan, 2015).
+Customer satisfaction is the satisfaction felt by customers after using a service or product (Buttle & Maklan, 2015).
 High customer satisfaction can increase customer preference to consume the product or service again.
-However, due to increasingly fierce competition requires companies to implement the right strategy in order to survive and compete in the market.
-Among the various strategies in question, restaurant companies must pay attention to three important elements, namely product innovation, lifestyle, and brand trust.
-These three elements are taken into consideration by consumers in choosing a place to eat that is expected to provide satisfaction for them.
+However, due to the increasingly fierce competition requires companies to implement the right strategy in order to survive and compete in the market.
+Among the various strategies in question, companies must pay attention to three important elements, namely product innovation, lifestyle, and brand trust.
+These three elements are considered by customers in choosing a place to eat that can provide satisfaction and encourage repurchase intentions.